Srinidhi945/HCL_Hackathon_code_catalyst/README.md

 ---

-# 🖥 Running the Backend
+# Running the Backend

-Navigate to backend directory:
+Navigate to the backend directory:

 ```